dladd/pyFormex/HOWTO-dev.rst

 The newly generated documentation is not automatically published on the pyFormex website.
 Currently, only the project manager can do that.
-After you have made substantial improvements (and checked them in), you should contact the project maanger and ask him to publish the new docs.
+After you have made substantial improvements (and checked them in), you should contact the project manager and ask him to publish the new docs.

 Create a distribution